Learn How to Single Crochet, for Beginners — Plus Get Free Beginner-Level Crochet Patterns for a Scarf and Dishcloth.

 - It could be an object that isn’t even made of fabric — for example a pull tab, a set of purse handles, a piece of metal jewelry hardware, or a piece of leather that you’ve punched a hole in with a leather-working tool.

-Find the end of your yarn, thread or fiber that’s attached to your ball or skein.
-Grab the yarn with your crochet hook, and pull it through.
+After you’ve inserted your hook into the correct chain stitch, frequently the second chain from your hook, the next thing you’ll want to do is find the end of your yarn, thread or fiber that’s attached to your ball or skein.
+Grab the yarn with your crochet hook and pull it through the chain stitch.

 Wrap the yarn over your hook and pull it through both the loops on your hook.